 Do you have a Metro PCS Cell Tower Lease or does Metro PCS lease rooftop space for their cell site from you?
+Then congratulations are in order.
+You are among the 10% of Metro PCS Rooftop Cell Site Landlords who did not have their Metro PCS lease terminated or their cell site consolidated after the merger of the two carriers.
 Have you been contacted by a Metro PCS Cell Tower consultant regarding the upgrade or addition of antennas to their rooftop cell site at your building or to co-locate on an existing cell tower on your property?

 Metro PCS was acquired by T-Mobile and is a part of their network now.
 Approximately 80-90% of existing Metro cell sites were consolidate into T-mobile's network as a result of the merger.
 Metro PCS in its day was very aggressive on rental pricing and often paid a premium rental price in the urban market it served to quickly deploy their network.
 Often times when there was a T-Mobile cell site and a Metro PCS cell site located on the same building or on neighboring buildings, the Metro PCS lease was paying a higher rent, so it was take off-air and the metro cabinets and antennas were integrated into the cheaper T-Mobile site's where the rent was lower.